bisq-network/bisq/docs/tor-upgrade.md

    - `netlayer/tor.external/pom.xml`
    - `netlayer/tor.native/pom.xml`

-Once the PR is merged, make a note of the commit ID in the `externaltor` branch (for example `32779ac`), as it will be needed next.
+Once the PR is merged, make a note of the commit ID in the `master` branch (for example `32779ac`), as it will be needed next.

 Create a tag for the new artefact version, having the new tor binary version as description, for example:

 ```
-# Create tag locally for new netlayer release, on the externaltor branch
+# Create tag locally for new netlayer release, on the master branch
 git tag -s 0.7.0 -m"tor 0.4.5.6"

 # Push it to netlayer repo